small-cactus/Jarvis-ChatGPT-VoiceAssistant/.github/README.md

 - **Added weather support to Jarvis:** Jarvis can now call a weather API and retrieve weather information by himself.
 - You will not need a separate API key for this functionality.
 - **Added spotify music playback:** Jarvis can now call the spotify API and retrieve spotify songs and play them by himself.
-- Refer to Spotify Clien ID and Client Secret Setup to get it working, don't worry it's free.
+- Refer to Spotify Client ID and Client Secret Setup to get it working, don't worry it's free.
+- **Added calulator:** Jarvis can now use a calculator by himself to get 100% accurate math results.
+- **Added permanent memory:** You can now ask Jarvis to remember something and he will never forget it, even if you close and open Jarvis again, you can also ask him to forget his memory and he will delete all items.
+- **Added date & time support:** When asked, Jarvis can now find the current date and time.
+- **Increased weather data given:** Jarvis now has access to triple the weather data he had before, this means you can ask about tide info, moon phases, literally anything.

 ## Contribute to Development
 Feel free to submit feature requests and report issues for JarvisChatGPT.
 I'll consider implementing anything that's feasible and interesting.